deedy5/ddgs/README.md

         timelimit: d, w, m, y.
 Defaults to None.
         max_results: maximum number of results.
 Defaults to 10.
         page: page of results.
 Defaults to 1.
-        backend: A single or list of backends.
+        backend: A single or comma-delimited backends.
 Defaults to "auto".

     Returns:
         List of dictionaries with search results.